 Number

-Under the hood its value is stored as a string of characters - the same way as it's done in Bash.
+Similarly to Int its value is stored as a string of characters.
 The difference is that Amber applies standard commands to do operations on numbers that support floating point values so that you can simply write operator sign instead.

 // `Num` data type